 When a Pong dies, a boy from the family of the deceased throws three stones on to the ancestral altar.
 They believe this symbolizes the anger the 'spirit of the house' has at having lost one of its occupants.
 The body is left in the house for up to a week before it is buried.
 In the warmer months the stench from the corpse becomes unbearable and the burial is conducted sooner.
 The body is covered with fragrant leaves before being put into the coffin.
 They put money in the mouth of the corpse and tie the person's thumbs and big toes together.

-All Pong are animists.
 Few have ever heard of Jesus Christ.
-Their remote geographical location and small, close-knit communities have ensured their complete isolation from Christianity.
+Their remote geographical location and small, close-knit communities have ensured their complete isolation from the gospel.

-Ask God to send laborers to specifically focus on the Pong.
+Ask God to send dedicated laborers to specifically focus on the Pong.

 Pray the Pong would not be left without a witness but would become a jewel in the crown of Christ.